Gangsta rap: G-funk and Death Row Records

 In 1992, former N.W.A member Dr. Dre released The Chronic (1992) include "Nuthin' but a 'G' Thang", a massive seller (eventually going triple platinum) which showed that explicit gangsta rap could hold as much mass commercial appeal as the pop-oriented rap styles of MC Hammer, the Fresh Prince and Tone Lōc.
 The album established the dominance of West Coast gangsta rap and Dre's new post-N.W.A label, Death Row Records (owned by Dr. Dre along with Marion "Suge" Knight), as Dre's album showcased a stable of promising new Death Row rappers.
-The album also popularized the subgenre of G-funk, a slow, drawled form of hip hop that dominated the rap charts for some time.
+The album also popularized the subgenre of G-funk, a slow, drawled form of hip-hop that dominated the rap charts for some time.

-Extensively sampling P-Funk bands, especially Parliament and Funkadelic, G-funk was multi-layered, yet simple and easy to dance to.
-The simple message of its lyrics, that life's problems could be overcome by guns, alcohol and marijuana, endeared it to a teenage audience.
+Sampling P-Funk bands, especially Parliament and Funkadelic, G-funk was multi-layered, yet easy to dance to.
+The message of its lyrics, that life's problems could be overcome by guns, alcohol and marijuana, was endearing to a teenage audience.
 The single "Nuthin' but a 'G' Thang" became a crossover big hit, with its humorous, House Party-influenced video becoming an MTV staple despite that network's historic orientation towards rock music.

 Another success was Ice Cube's Predator album, released at about the same time as The Chronic in 1992.
 It sold over 2 million copies and was No. 1 in the charts, propelled by the hit single "It Was a Good Day", despite the fact that Ice Cube was not a Death Row artist.
 One of the genre's biggest crossover stars was Dre's protégé Snoop Doggy Dogg (Doggystyle), whose exuberant, party-oriented themes made songs such as "Gin and Juice" club anthems and top hits nationwide.
 In 1996, 2Pac signed with Death Row and released the multi-platinum double album All Eyez on Me.
 Not long afterward, his murder brought gangsta rap into the national headlines and propelled his posthumous The Don Killuminati: The 7 Day Theory album (released under the alias "Makaveli") to the top of the charts.
 Lill 1/2 Dead released gangsta album.
 Warren G and Nate Dogg were other musicians at the forefront of G-funk.
 Successful G-funk influenced artists also included Spice 1, MC Lyte and MC Ren, all of them reaching decent positions on the Billboard 100, or soul chart in spite of not being associated with Death Row.
 Ray Luv released G single "Last Nite" in 1995.